 We know from research that a caring school community benefits students hugely—from greater academic success to more pro-social (kind and helpful) behavior to a stronger feeling of school connectedness (e.g., “I matter to someone at school”).

 But a caring school community is not just teachers caring for students.
-Instead, it’s a place where every member—from students to teachers to administrative staff to principals—feels valued as a whole human being, not just for his or her productivity.
+Instead, it’s a place where every member—from students to teachers to administrative staff to principals—feels valued as a whole human being, not just for their productivity.

 Research on care in organizations shows that employees who experience a caring workplace are more engaged in their work and have better relationships with their colleagues.
 They also have higher job satisfaction and are more likely to stay at their job.